 Synthetic cathinones were first recorded separately in treatment data in 2009, so no information is available before that time.
 It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by centres, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cathinone.
-In 2020, 0.03% of cases were treated for synthetic cathinones, the same as the last 2 years.
+In 2021, 0.04% of cases were treated for synthetic cathinones, similar to previous years.
 The proportion of cases treated for this type of drug peaked in 2010 at 1.5% of all treatment episodes and has been dropping ever since.
 Please note that the tiny number of cases reporting synthetic cathinone use annually makes analysis unreliable.